A. Players and Umpires are requested to read the local morning newspapers on the day of the match for

 2. The player and the team both are responsible for any violation of the rules.

 3. a) Any player found to be participating in Dr. H.D.
-Kanga League without valid registration shall be debarred from playing cricket 2 years date to date.
+Kanga League without valid registration shall be debarred from playing cricket in that cricketing season/year.

 b) The club will be relegated and will play one division lower than it was playing in the current season / year.